-The first novella in the Dubus collection was so heart-wrenching that I ran to good ol’ Travis McGee for a breather.
-And like one of McGee’s old buddies, Travis came to the rescue with another fabulous, fast, fun ride — although I will say I knew who the bad guy was in this one way earlier than in any of his other adventures.
+The first novella in the Dubus collection (one book above) was so heart-wrenching that I ran to good ol’ Travis McGee for a breather.
+And like one of McGee’s old buddies, Travis came to the rescue with another fabulous, fast, fun ride—although I will say I knew who the bad guy was in this one way earlier than in any of his other adventures.

 Do Androids Dream of Electric Sheep — Philip K. Dick

 Wow.
-How more NOT like the more-famous movie version (Bladerunner) could this be?
-I’ve only seen the original movie; I’m going to watch the so-called “final cut” soon — director Ridley Scott’s vision of the story which is, supposedly, not the watered-down, happy-ending story that the original movie, while still very dark, turned out to be.
+How more UNlike the more-famous movie version (Blade Runner) could this be?
+I’ve only seen the original movie; I’m going to watch the so-called “final cut” soon—director Ridley Scott’s vision of the story which is, supposedly, not the watered-down, happy-ending story that the original movie, while still very dark, turned out to be.
 Ignoring Hollywood’s @#$#ing up of yet another great book…wow.
 This is a great exploration of what it means to be human: who’s human and who isn’t, what is the significance (and point) of life, and other such big questions.
 No, really.
 All in a short novel.
 Seriously.
 Give this a read.

 The Dark Tower — Stephen King